 When you're juggling work, family, or other priorities, cleaning can be the last thing on your mind.
 However, you can't ignore the mess piling up on your rugs or carpet forever, especially since it can already be difficult to remove debris from high-pile textiles.
 While a traditional upright or canister vacuum requires your time and energy, a robot vacuum can automate the cleaning process and even operate when you're not at home, which can be a huge time-saver.
 Although many robot vacuums struggle to move on carpet, there are a few that can do a decent job.

-We've tested over 10 robot vacuums, and below are our recommendations for the best robot vacuums for carpet you can buy.
+We've tested over 45 robot vacuums, and below are our recommendations for the best robot vacuums for carpet you can buy.
 These picks are selected not only based on their performance but also their feature-set, design, and price.
-Check out our recommendations for the best robot vacuums and the best robot vacuums for pet hair.
+Check out our recommendations for the best robot vacuums, the best robotic vacuum for hardwood floors, and the best robot vacuums for pet hair.
 If you're looking for a different type of vacuum for carpets, check out the best vacuums for carpets.

-Our recommendations above are what we think are currently the best robot vacuums for carpet for most people.
+Our recommendations above are what we think are currently the best robot vacuums for cleaning carpets for most people.
 We factor in the price, feedback from our visitors, and availability.